-I have experienced this dimension of prayer many times.
-Receiving answers to prayer has been the most sublime experiences of my life—no other life experience even comes close.
+I have received many answers to prayer.
+These experiences have been the most sublime experiences of my life—no other life experience—even comes close.
 However, that’s not the end of the story.
-I can also relate to the following experiences:
+I can also relate to the following:

 When Joseph Smith prayer’s remained unanswered, he pleaded with the Lord, saying, “Oh, God where art thou?”
 D&C 121:1

 When the Savior of the world was on the cross the scripture says, “And about the ninth hour Jesus cried with a loud voice, saying, Eli, Eli, lama sabachthani? that is to say, My God, my God, why hast thou forsaken me?”
 Matthew 27:46

 The Pain from Unanswered Prayers can be Exquisite

 For church members who are striving to follow Christ one of the unnerving challenges we are required to grapple with in our discipleship is that some of our prayers seeming go unanswered.
 This can be a source of frustration, as well as a challenge to our faith.
 When this happens we can feel betrayed, and if we let these kinds of feelings take root we can unintentionally invite the adversary into our lives (2 Nephi 32:8) and he will teach us not to pray, whispering, “God won’t answer your prayers because…” and then proceed to lie to us.

 I think one of the unfortunate things we do in the church is to share our experiences with answered prayers and avoid relating our experiences with unanswered prayers.
 Telling only one side of our experience with prayer can create the impression that all our prayers are answered.
 This can cause unrealistic expectations in others, especially the youth.